Create Your Own Festive Pumpkins Using Papier-Mache

 I love fall AND pumpkins.
 Every year, I grow some pumpkins in my vegetable garden and then put them around my house.
 Sometimes, I also add a few ‘faux pumpkins’ that are made out of foam because I can use them year after year.
 What I DON’T like about using ‘faux pumpkins’ is how expensive they can be.

-So, I decided to make my own paper mache pumpkins.
-They are easy to make and use many items you probably already have.
+So, I decided to make my own papier-mache pumpkins.
+This craft is easy to make and uses many items you probably already have.